⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 48.71 | The Price-to-Earnings ratio (trailing twelve months) indicates how much investors are willing to pay for each dollar of earnings over the past year. |
+| P/E Ratio (TTM) | 56.25 | The trailing price-to-earnings ratio measures the current share price relative to the company's earnings per share over the past twelve months, indicating how much investors are willing to pay for each dollar of past earnings. |

-| EV/EBITDA | 41.19 | Enterprise Value to EBITDA compares the total value of the company, including debt, to its earnings before interest, taxes, depreciation, and amortization, offering a comprehensive valuation metric. |
+| EV/EBITDA | 45.87 | Enterprise Value to EBITDA is a valuation multiple that compares the total value of a company (market cap plus debt, minus cash) to its earnings before interest, taxes, depreciation, and amortization. |

-| Return on Equity (TTM) | 31.74 | Return on Equity (trailing twelve months) measures the profitability of a company in relation to the equity of its shareholders, indicating how efficiently shareholder investments are being used to generate profits. |
+| Return on Equity (TTM) | 31.74 | Return on Equity measures the profitability of a company in relation to the equity invested by shareholders, indicating how efficiently the company is using shareholder funds to generate profits. |

-| Operating Margin | 42.38 | Operating Margin measures how much profit a company makes on a dollar of sales after paying for variable costs of production, but before paying interest or taxes, indicating operational efficiency. |
+| Operating Margin | 42.38 | Operating margin measures how much profit a company makes on a dollar of sales after paying for variable costs of production, such as wages and raw materials, but before interest and tax. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |